shiki-ta/shiki-ta.github.io/_pages/about.md

 I am Current a First-year Master student in VDI Center,ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io) and [Prof. Jingya Wang](https://faculty.sist.shanghaitech.edu.cn/faculty/wangjingya/),who are experts in the field of Computer Vision.I get B.E.
 Degree in China University of Petroleum under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.

-My Research interest include Large Language Model,GenerativeAI and EmbodiedAI.Now I focus on the topic of [Hand-object Interaction](https://zhangzhh.cn/Hand-Object-Learning/),Robot Manipulation,Affordance and Privacy Learning.Click [Here](https://www.overleaf.com/read/jfqtwwjqvfcp#d62a26) to visit my CV.
+My Research interest include Large Language Model,GenerativeAI and EmbodiedAI.Now I focus on the topic of [Hand-Object Interaction](https://zhangzhh.cn/Hand-Object-Learning/),Open-World/Open-Vocabulary Model,Manipulation/Affordance and Privacy Learning.Click [Here](https://www.overleaf.com/read/jfqtwwjqvfcp#d62a26) to visit my CV.

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn